Can the Waymo Open Motion Dataset Support Realistic Behavioral Modeling? A Validation Study with Naturalistic Trajectories: Introduction

 \section{Introduction}

 Autonomous vehicles (AVs), once considered futuristic, are now operating commercially in many cities.
-Over the past 40 years, numerous studies have proposed optimized AV car-following \cite{talebpour2016influence,mahdinia2021integration} and lane-changing \cite{an2023optimized,an2023vehicle} models aimed at improving traffic flow efficiency.
-The majority of these studies focus on lower levels of autonomy (e.g., Adaptive Cruise Control - ACC - and automated lane-changing).
+Over the past 40 years, numerous studies have proposed optimized AV car-following \citep{talebpour2016influence,mahdinia2021integration} and lane-changing \citep{an2023optimized,an2023vehicle} models aimed at improving traffic flow efficiency.
+The majority of these studies focus on lower levels of autonomy, including Adaptive Cruise Control (ACC) and automated lane-changing.
 Moreover, most of these studies rely on simplifying assumptions about the AV software stack.
 For example, detailed vehicle dynamics models are rarely incorporated when analyzing string stability, and perception challenges are often reduced to structured noise models.
 Such simplifications are in stark contrast to the realities of AV deployment, as the industry moves towards the deployment of AVs at high levels of automation.

 In practice, AV development has been shaped more by safety, reliability, regulatory compliance, and user comfort than by theoretical optimality (often at the cost of efficiency).
 Traditional robotic-based architectures used in commercial AVs leave little room for any simplifications, as they must ensure robust operation under diverse and uncertain conditions, even if that requires suboptimal decisions due to computational constraints and safety requirements.
 Compounding this divergence, recent foundation model-based approaches largely prioritize reproducing observed human driving behavior over optimizing for traffic efficiency, abandoning the notion of optimality in favor of compatibility with human driver expectations.
+Examples include large Transformer-based motion forecasting models such as Wayformer \citep{nayakanti2022wayformer}, vectorized end-to-end driving stacks such as VAD \citep{jiang2023vad,chen2024vadv2}, and emerging surveys of foundation models for autonomous driving perception and planning \citep{sathyam2025foundation,gao2024survey}.
+These systems are trained on vast datasets and optimize multi-task objectives, but they inherit any measurement and post-processing biases present in the underlying datasets.